colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-9.md

 }
 ```

 Then add a constructor to the `PlayAgainButton` class.
-It will call the parent constructor then set the `isEnabled` field to `false`:
+It will call the parent constructor and then set the `isEnabled` field to `false`:

 ```js
 export default class PlayAgainButton extends GameObject {